atlassian-archive/landkid/TESTING.md

 # Integration Testing for Landkid

-This document describes how to run the integration tests for Landkid on dev instance.
+This document describes how to run the integration tests for Landkid on the dev instance.

 The integration tests for Landkid are setup to target a Bitbucket repository, only available to Atlassian employees.